handsontable/handsontable/docs/next/guides/accessibility/keyboard-shortcuts.md

 ```

 ### Adding custom keyboard shortcuts

-You can add **multiple shortcuts** for the same keys in specific context.
-Simply add it in the end of the shortcuts stack
+Use the context's `addShortcut` method to register an action for a given keyboard shortcut.

-using below method
+Within a single context, there might be multiple actions registered for the same keyboard shortcut.
+Your action will be simply added at the end of the stack of already defined actions.

 ```js
 const gridContext = hot.getShortcutManager().getContext('grid');